 Schlink Foundation Grant Guidelines

-Purpose of Grant Guidelines
+Grant Guidelines

 General Restrictions

-• Churches, schools, governmental or other entities covered by a group exemption are eligible for funding but must provide a copy of the group exemption letter and documentation of the organization’s inclusion within the group.
+- Churches, schools, governmental or other entities covered by a group exemption are eligible for funding but must provide a copy of the group exemption letter and documentation of the organization’s inclusion within the group.

-• Grants will not be made to any institution, regardless of Internal Revenue status, which in policy or in actual practice, discriminate against individuals in violation of Title VII of the Civil Rights act of 1964 or any state or local antidiscrimination statutes.
+- Grants will not be made to any institution, regardless of Internal Revenue status, which in policy or in actual practice, discriminate against individuals in violation of Title VII of the Civil Rights Act of 1964 or any state or local antidiscrimination statutes.

 Deadlines

-To be considered timely, grant applications must be received on or before October 31st in the year in which you are seeking funding.
-Grant requests received on or before October 31st and approved by the board will be paid out in January of the following year.
+To be considered timely, grant applications must be received on or before April 30th or October 31st in the year in which you are seeking funding.
+Grant requests received on or before April 30th and approved by the board will be paid out in July and those received on or before October 31st and approved by the board will be paid out in January of the following year.
 There are no restrictions on reapplying if your grant request is denied.
-Grant applications received after October 31st will be denied funding or considered for approval for the subsequent grant year at The Foundation’s sole discretion.
-This guideline is intended to assist the grantee in timing its application and for the convenience of The Foundation’s board.
-This guideline is not intended to bind the board to any particular approval and/or payout schedule.
+Grant applications received after the grant deadlines will be rejected and the organization notified.
+The request may be resubmitted for the next grant cycle.

 Communication